albee/smallsat-sim/README.md

 # smallsat-sim

 Simulation environment for SmallSat Steward.
-The simulation envrionment provides capabilities for:
+The simulation environment provides capabilities for:

 - Satellite dynamics modeling
   - From a physics simulation engine (MuJoCo)